addis-ale/hirecards/FEASIBILITY_SCORING_LOGIC.md

 **Call to Action:**
 - Button: "Stop Guessing.
 Get Accurate Results." → `/create`
-- Description: "Fill the blanks and we'll tell you the truth—whether this role is solid gold or hiring fantasy.
+- Description: "Fill the blanks and we'll tell you the truth, whether this role is solid gold or hiring fantasy.
 Complete analysis with real market data, not guesswork."

 ---